retroaalto/atOS/SOURCE/KERNEL/32RTOSKRNL/DRIVERS/DISK/README.md

-ATA PIO Disk Driver for the 32RTOSKRNL
+ATA PIO Mode Disk Driver for the 32RTOSKRNL

 Include file is `DISK_DRIVER.inc`